laurengarcia/url-metadata/README.md

 ```

 ### Options
-Defaults are the values below that you may want to override:
+This package's request defaults are the values below that you may want to override:
 ```javascript
 {
   // custom name user agent that will make url request: